talesm/bootlang/docs/stage0-lesson2.md

 Primitive Types
 ===============

-We already have strings, we should add more types.
+On the last lesson we [printed stuff and used strings to do so][old source code], so we already have strings, now the most logical step is to add more types.
 Specifically numbers (here integers) and booleans.
 The first thing to do ia add support to them on our tokenizer:

 Replace the pattern on Tokenizer class for this: